19 May Recap: NRC Live — De Fintech-Realiteit

-Together with a large delegation of Dutch fintech companies, participants where challenged to answer these questions through readings, interactive session with fintech companies and corporates who are looking to innovate themselves, but also a discussion panel, where leading figures of the industry came together with the public to discuss certain issues within the sector.
+Together with a large delegation of Dutch fintech companies, participants were challenged to answer these questions through readings and interactive sessions with fintech companies and corporates who are looking to innovate.
+It also included a discussion panel, where leading figures of the industry came together with the public to discuss certain issues within the sector.

-Our own Don Ginsel was also in the second round of the discussion panel, to discuss several topics with the other panellists, Cora van Nieuwenhuizen, Fintech Rapporteur for the European Parliament, and Reinier Pollman, program manager at Innovation & Fintech at the AFM.
+Our own Don Ginsel appeared in the second round of the discussion panel to discuss several topics with the other panellists, Cora van Nieuwenhuizen, fintech rapporteur for the European Parliament, and Reinier Pollman, program manager at Innovation & Fintech at the AFM.
 The topic of the discussion revolved around the position of the Netherlands regarding fintech.
 Two of the topics discussed below:

 Will Amsterdam become the next biggest fintech capital in Europe?

 Although none of the panellists believed that Amsterdam could take over from London in terms of scale and venture capital investments, the strength and usability of solutions brought forward from the Dutch Capital can certainly compete with their international colleagues.
 Don mentioned that the successful deployment of solutions was particularly strong in Amsterdam, with high levels of adoption.

 Is cybersecurity the defining barrier for further fintech adoption?

 Again, the panellists agreed that cybersecurity threats are not the biggest barrier for fintech adoption.
 However, many individuals are still wary of new, unknown solutions.
 Threats from sources like ransomware can harm the speed at which consumers will trust new players in the market, even if their solutions are safer.

 Reinier Pollman from the AFM pressed the issue of trust in financial services as a whole.
 With more and more of the offerings moving online, people have to feel that their private data and money remains in safe hands, because a system without trust cannot really exist.